 I wanted them because they connect me to my family and to my history.
-And, although I’ve learned not to live in the past, it would be wrong to forget it — because, for better or for worse, it made me who I am.
+And although I’ve learned not to live in the past, it would be wrong to forget it — because for better or for worse, it’s my history that made me who I am.

 In order of appearance in the film:

 – Fiona Turnbull (nee Sadler) (first cousin, once removed)

 – Ian Currie (uncle-in law)

 – Margaret Currie (nee-Ferguson, Mom’s youngest sister and married to Ian)

 – Margaret McCormick (great aunt & Fiona’s mother)

 – Agnes McCormick (great aunt who taught me to knit at 4 years old)